YoffeG/PyDynamicaLC/README.md

 # PyDynamicaLC
-Python-compatible Light-curve with embedded planetary dynamics generator.
+Pythonic photodynamical model generator, using three different approximations.

-This code relies on several existing routines, the links to and installation guides of are listed below:
+This code relies on several existing open-source routines, the links to and installation guides of are listed below:

 PyAstronomy
 =======

-This routine is used to generate a Mandel-Agol light-lightcurve
+This routine is used to generate a Mandel-Agol light-curve

 Information regarding installation can be found here: https://github.com/sczesla/PyAstronomy